Chad-Mowbray/certs/README.md

 Why does it look like duckduckgo.com has three certificates?

-It turns out the duckduckgo.com's certificate doesn't just contain information about itself, but also information about the certificate (DigiCert SHA2 Secure Server CA) that is vouching for duckduckgo.com's certificate.
+It turns out that duckduckgo.com's certificate doesn't just contain information about itself, but also information about the certificate (DigiCert SHA2 Secure Server CA) that is vouching for duckduckgo.com's certificate.

 And if we do the same thing with DigiCert SHA2 Secure Server CA's certificate, we find that it was issued by DigiCert Global Root CA.